Frequently Asked Questions

 Do you buy magic books?

-Yes, we’re always on the lookout to buy used, vintage and antique magic books and magazines, preferably whole collections or libraries.
+Yes, we’re always on the lookout to buy used, vintage and antique magic books, preferably whole collections or libraries.
 We also sometimes purchase collections of magic props where they accompany a library.

 If you have some books you’re thinking of selling either send us a list of titles or a few photographs showing the spines of the books and we can go from there.
+We also require an asking price up front to establish your expectations and assess if it's worth our time to price up your books.
 The best way to do this is on our email: info@collectingmagicbooks.com.

 I’m interested in a book on your site, what condition is it in?